NdegeSimon/Calorie-tracker/readme.md

 - **v2.0:** Integrate machine learning for predictive sustainability insights.
 - **Ongoing:** Expand community features and third-party integrations (e.g., smart home devices).

-## Acknowledgments

-Thanks to the open-source community for contributions to libraries like SQLAlchemy, Click, and React.
-Inspired by global sustainability initiatives like the UN Sustainable Development Goals.